Summary

 We were welcomed by Irène Sapir on Monday, May 2, 2005, and met with Claude Sampson on Friday, May 6, 2005.

 Irène Bibergal and her mother Léa Asman, who lived in the suburbs of Paris at the time of the war, were both arrested on 16 July 1942 during the so-called "Vel d'Hiv" raffle because they were of Jewish origin although not practicing.
 The father, then engaged in the French army, had been arrested by the Wehrmacht during the debacle of 1940 and was held in a prison near Dresden.
-The status of a prisoner of war woman earned Léa Asman and her daughter to be released 48 hours after their arrest.
-From then on, the decision was made to hide Irene, who was then five years old, with family friends in Compiègne.
+The status of prisoner-of-war woman led to Léa Asman and her daughter being released 48 hours after their arrest.
+From then on, the decision was made to hide Irene, then five years old, with family friends in Compiègne.
 Léa Asman was arrested again in March 1943, then taken first to Drancy before being deported to the Auschwitz camp.

-III - WHY THIS CONCERN FOR TESTIMONY?
+III - WHY IS THIS CONCERN TO TESTIFY?